mattwarkentin/rmd-separate-reflists/README.md

 The usage is straightforward, simply write your document in the `Rmd` file as you usually would.
-Include all `BibTeX` citations in the `refs.bib` file (if you may store citations across multiple `.bib` files and add them to the YAML header), and cite them as you normally would.
+Include all `BibTeX` citations in the `refs.bib` file (you may store citations across multiple `.bib` files, perhaps by category, and add them to the YAML header), and cite them as you normally would.

 The only other file you will need to edit is the `header.tex` file.
 In this file, you may custom-define any reference categories you like, and assign the `BibTeX` IDs to the various categories.
 IDs can belong to multiple categories, if you would like them to show up in multiple reference lists.

+That’s it\!
+Render and enjoy\!